ale1201/hemav-challenge/README.md

 It should be noted that in this case, since the EARTH API from NASA was not working, we made use of the APOD API also from NASA, which returns a JSON but within that json we get different space images that will vary depending on the query params that are entered.
 Additionally, remember that a mock was made to the AWS S3 to simplify its use and facilitate access to accounts and everything related.
+The code makes use of a pool of threads to handle concurrency and increase the speed of the code.
+Error handling and retries had to be done since some requests could fall and generate errors, so it does a retry.

 ## Part 2:
 Considering the application requirements, a possible cloud architecture could be: